 For those of you taking this step, we have compiled an article on how you can become an accredited employer with less stress.
 We have also included information about our employer services to help smooth your hiring process so get in touch if you have any other questions.

-Organizations that are hoping to employ migrant workers can apply to become Accredited Employers.
+Organisations that are hoping to employ migrant workers can apply to become Accredited Employers.
 Their business practices, as well as their stability, are evaluated, and those who are successful are considered low-risk sponsors of migrant workers by Immigration New Zealand.

 Malcolm Pacific Immigration offers assistance for employers, including information on how to employ migrants, the available visa options to bring them to New Zealand, and supporting your new employees with settling when they arrive.
 This service reduces the time and effort that is needed to find the right employees